drjoschua/nr-litteratur/USA-ASS.md

 Castillo et al. (1998) introduce the user-reported critical incident method, an asynchronous usability evaluation for day-to-day task situations, in which user and evaluator are separated by space and time.

 Traditional usability evaluation is often time-consuming, costly, not applicable to real-life tasks, and require direct interaction between user and evaluator.
-They present a method, in which a _Report Incident? button is present on all screens independently from the webpage.
+They present a method, in which a _Report Incident_ button is present on all screens independently from the webpage.
 Clicking this button activates an outside application that allows the user to enter a textual critical incident report containing some basic information about the incident:
 * URL
 * description of task